Of course, a good Spanish teacher is, most importantly, bilingual.

 For example, a bachelor’s degree in Spanish language (Applied Foreign Languages, LEA) or in Foreign languages, Literature and Cultures (LLCE).
 These are both excellent springboards before your master’s to obtain the right skills to become a Spanish professor!

-After your bachelor’s degree, pursue a master’s in teaching or education
+After your bachelor’s degree, pursue a master’s in teaching

 Follow these steps to teach Spanish classes effectively!

 For example, some professors choose to pursue a Master of Education, Curriculum and Instruction (M.Ed.).

 That adds up to a lot of abbreviations you’ll have to confront.
 But you will see that really it’s not all that complicated.

 Become a Spanish Teacher for Elementary and High School